• Skip to primary navigation

 Freezing Basil in Ice Cube Trays

 Fresh Basil is an amazing herb!
-And freezing it in olive oil is a great way to preserve the fresh flavor!
+And freezing it in olive oil is a great way to preserve the fresh flavor for year-round use!

 Print Recipe Pin Recipe